 We’ll keep you posted when this space – meant for imaginative play – reopens.
 The room currently is painted to look like a rain forest.
-It features sounds and is darker inside than the rest of the museum, and if you wear white, your clothes glow.
+It features sounds and is darker inside than the rest of the museum; and, if you wear white, your clothes glow.

 Whiteman Family Exhibition Gallery

-This space changes art and activities three times a year.
+This space changes art and activities 2 or 3 times a year.

 It features artworks from artists living across the United States, and sometimes they are from places around the world.

-Currently, visitors can experience the wonder and artistry of weather during the museum’s Weather or Not: Art with Atmosphere exhibition.
+Currently, visitors can experience the wonder and artistry of storytelling during the museum’s Art of the Story exhibition.

-During cooler months, the museum staff has fun outdoor activities planned based on the exhibition inside.
+During cooler months, additional outdoor activities are presented based on the exhibition inside.